doombubbles/powers-in-shop/LATEST.md

-- Fixed for BTD6 v47
+- Fixed for BTD6 v49
-- Fixed bug where Moneky Knowledge wouldn't properly apply to some power towers